biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

   });
 </script>

-Almost all real-world problems we deal with require us to deal with: (a) deal with multiple variables with complex interactions, (b) each variable has some uncertainity associated with, and (c) require us to make some decision based on some partially observed or available information.
+Almost all real-world problems require us to deal with: (a) multiple variables with complex interactions, (b) each variable has some uncertainity associated with it, and (c) some decision making based on some partially observed or available information.
 Bayesian networks are a powerful tool that can help us represents such complex systems, and provide pricipled approaches for make informed decisions.
-In this post, we will provide a short introduction to Bayesian networks, and show how they can be used to model complex systems and make decisions.
-Bayesian networks are a type of probabilistic graphical model and are a stepping stone to causal inference --  a topic of great interest to the author.
+In this post, we will provide a short introduction to Bayesian networks, and show how they can be used to model complex systems and make decisions under uncertainty.
+Bayesian networks are a type of probabilistic graphical model and are a stepping stone to causal inference --  an interesting, complex, and useful topic of interest to the author.

 <h2 class="post-subtitle">Some basic probability concepts</h2>